 A decoder for a Data Assembly Centre (DAC).
 It is used to decode, in real time, the incoming Argo float data flux.
 There is one DAC decoder; it is called decode_argo_2_nc_rt.

-This decoder user’s manual (V1.4) describes the Coriolis Argo decoder version 035c (with profile RTQC version 4.6 and trajectory RTQC version 2.9) which generates Argo files compliant with format version 3.1 (specified in [RD1]).
+This decoder user’s manual (V1.5) describes the Coriolis Argo decoder version 044a (with profile RTQC version 5.5 and trajectory RTQC version 3.2) which generates Argo files compliant with format version 3.1 or 3.2 for trajectory file (specified in [RD1]).

 The current version of the decoder is stored in the global variable g_decArgo_decoderVersion set in the init_default_values.m file.